adfaure/open-calorie-tracker/README.md

 ## Start emulator with android-studio

-launch android-studio and configure+lauch an emulator.
+launch android-studio and configure+launch an emulator.

 ## Launching on emulator  (**WIP**)